Frequently Asked Questions about the Actuaries Climate Index

 2. WHY ARE ACTUARIES WEIGHING IN ON CLIMATE CHANGE DISCUSSIONS?
 Actuaries are experienced in the assessment and mitigation of financial consequences of risks and in the summarization and presentation of complex data.
 Climate change is having a financial impact on insurance consumers and the insurance industry, and actuaries are well positioned to conduct deep analysis to map out what has been happening since 1961.

-3. WHO IS SPONSORING THESE INDICES?
-The ACI and the ACRI are the result of a research project jointly funded by actuarial organizations of the United States and Canada.
+3. WHO IS SPONSORING THE ACI?
+The ACI is the result of a research project jointly funded by actuarial organizations of the United States and Canada.
 The organizations are the American Academy of Actuaries, the Casualty Actuarial Society, the Canadian Institute of Actuaries, and the Society of Actuaries.